 Some of these concepts are difficult to understand.
 Please discuss them further with your therapist or doctor.

-The parts of the body affected by cerebral palsy varies greatly from one child to another.
+The parts of the body affected by cerebral palsy vary greatly from one child to another.
 Certain words are used to describe the parts affected:

 Hemiplegia – the leg and arm on one side of the body are affected (also described as hemiparesis).